 Typically a resume is accompanied by a cover letter.
 The cover letter gives the job seeker a chance to articulate why they are interested in that company and tell a more focused story as to how they are qualified for the job in a more personable documentation.
 The cover letter is an additive needed for the recruiter to see a bit of your personality, as you explain why you are a good fit for that particular role.

 Use this Cover Letter Sample as a guide to structure your cover letter.

-Practice before your interview!
 Contact the Center for Career Development to schedule a mock interview appointment at CareerCenter@ColumbusState.edu or 706-507-8760.
 We can provide practice and tips for phone, skype, one-on-one, and panel style interviews.